Leofaber/AG_utils/README.md

 Naive Bayes classifier assumes that all the features are unrelated to each other.
 Unfortunatly, when a blob contains only one photon, the latter is the blob's centroid and this cause the photon closeness to be 0.
 That's why all the blobs used for training set and for classification, contains a number of photons greater or equal than 2.

+### Interface
 The class expose a single public method:

 	vector<pair<string,double> > classify(Blob* b);

 The method accepts a blob, and it returns a vector like: \["background":<probability>, "source":<probability>\].
 * It obtains the two blob's features calling the blob's getter functions.
+* It computes the probability of both the two features using the feature's gaussian distributions that are hard-coded in the header file.
+* It applies the Bayes formula and outputs the probabilities.

+### Dependencies
-* TODO
+* Blob.h

+## Blob

+### Description

+### Interface

 ## BlobsFinder
-The BlobsFinder static class depends on OpenCv version ??.
+### Description
+The BlobsFinder static class is used to extract connected components (as know as Blobs) from AGILE's sky images.
+It is independent from the image's resolution since it accepts the CDELT1 and CDELT2 parameters that specify the pixels width and height in terms of degrees.
+It is also independent from the particular telescope, since it accepts the PSF that modifies the smoothing kernel's area.

+### Interface
 It exposes a single public static function:

 	vector<Blob*> findBlobs(string fitsfilePath, double PSF, double CDELT1, double CDELT2).

 This method returns a list of Blobs intended as connected component regions in the image.
-It is independent from the image's resolution since it accepts the CDELT1 and CDELT2 parameters that specify the pixels width and height in terms of degrees.
 The algorithm is described in the following lines:

 * It uses the MapConverter class to convert the fits file data in a IntMatrixCustomMap custom type.
 * It applies a Gaussian Smoothing: